The Beautiful Game (2024 film): Plot

-The nun, South African coach Protasia, coerces Vinny into agreeing to a match.
-The English crew is unhappy with him, but when Nathan tries to talk with him, he storms off.
+South African coach Protasia, a nun, coerces Vinny into agreeing to a match.
+His teammates are unhappy about that, but when Nathan tries to talk with him, he storms off.
 Feeling guilty, Nathan wants to retrieve him, but the squad insists he stay.
 During the search, Albar, Kevin, Jason and Cal see Rome's sights.
 Cal finally finds Vinny and they bond over being fathers, then the others come.
 Everyone decides Vinny was right in supporting a rematch with South Africa.

 The next day, Vinny warms up to the squad.
 At the match against South Africa, Nathan cannot finish it.
-They lose the match but play Japan and recover the points needed to make the quarterfinals.
+They lose the match but play Japan and recover the points needed to make the quarter-finals.
 Ecstatic, they become somber upon discovering Nathan leaving due to methadone withdrawal.
-He will be better in the UK, as he has support.
+He will be better in the UK, where he has support.

 Rosita forgives Jason and invites him for a run, on the way explaining she is a "Dreamer".
 As she is not a permanent US resident, she hopes to be scouted.

-England beats Mexico, so goes to the quarterfinals against Italy.
+England beats Mexico, so goes to the quarter-finals against Italy.
 Albar refuses to play for political reasons, as he is a Kurd and the Italian captain is Turkmen Syrian.
 England "borrows" an Argentinian player, but soon Vinny is sent off the field for two minutes.
 Albar jumps back in, and once Vinny returns to the field, he evens the score.
 In the penalties round, Italy wins.
-Albar and the Italian captain make peace.
+Albar and the Italian captain embrace.

 Afterwards, the English squad fight.
 Vinny defensively points out why many of them are homeless.
 Albar points out that he is a refugee barber, then offers to give everyone a shave.
 When Evie calls Vinny to say her school presentation was on him in the Homeless World Cup, mortified and humiliated, Vinny leaves.

 Over dinner with the Italian director of the Cup Gabriella, Mal explains he scouted Vinny while in West Ham's youth training.
 As being cut makes Vinny see himself as a loser, Mal is hoping to help him.

 The next morning, although Vinny is too late for the USA match, they still win.
 Rosita is also college-scouted and named most valuable player.
 Vinny substitutes for South Africa, thanks to Protasia, helping them win the gold.